What is the difference between Architectural Engineering and Architecture?

 For applicants to Architectural Engineering and Civil Engineering, there is also opportunity to complete an optional online interview through the Faculty of Engineering Admissions Office.
 Evidence of design, creative skills and interests will be considered an asset in Architectural Engineering much more than it would be in Civil Engineering.

 Can I make an application to Architectural Engineering and Architecture?

 Yes you can.
 Please note you would have to apply using two choices on your OUAC application form to do this.

 If you are looking to apply for Civil Engineering and Architectural Engineering, you are able to apply for one on your primary OUAC application and list the other as an alternate choice on your Admissions Information Form (AIF).
 We recommend you apply for your first choice on OUAC and your second choice on your AIF.

 Am I able to change my first and/or secondary choice to Architectural Engineering?
 If so, how?

-If you are interested in changing your program choice on your OUAC form and applying to the Architectural Engineering program, we recommend amending your OUAC application by January 17, 2018.
-If you have already submitted your Admission Information Form, and would like to make changes to it, simply log into your QUEST account and make those changes by the March 1st AIF deadline.
+If you are interested in changing your program choice on your OUAC form and applying to the Architectural Engineering program, you may amend your OUAC application as long as the deadline has not passed.
+If you have already submitted your Admission Information Form and would like to make changes to it, simply log into your QUEST account and make those changes by the AIF deadline.